mono/md-website/documentation/feature-list/index.md

   - /Feature_List/
 ---

 The following matrix shows which features are available for each platform.
-MonoDevelop features not shown in the list ara available for all platforms.
+MonoDevelop features not shown in the list are available for all platforms.

 | **Feature**              | **Linux**                              | **Mac**                                 | **Windows**                             |
 |--------------------------|----------------------------------------|-----------------------------------------|-----------------------------------------|